zurgeg/Chocolate-Minecraft/README.md

 - [Reese's Sodium Options](https://modrinth.com/mod/reeses-sodium-options): Better Sodium Options Menu
 - [Sodium Extra](https://modrinth.com/mod/sodium-extra): Extra Sodium Features
 - [Sodium](https://modrinth.com/mod/sodium): Renderer optimization
+- [Mod Menu](https://modrinth.com/mod/modmenu): A menu for your mods

 ## Contact
 Is your mod in here, and you don't like it?
 Or, is your mod **not** in here, and you want it in here?
 Feel free to open an issue and let me know!